 • Wine bar bartender – Turns out this is waaaay more work than I had fantasized.
 Apparently, you’re expected to do more than sit behind the bar, flirt with girls and pour a glass of wine once every 15 minutes.

 • Break the world record for not leaving the Minneapolis Skyway – The upshot is that this would be a great Minnesota winter distraction, though there’s too many unknowns.
 Does anyone even know what the record is?
 Can I live off the sponsorship?
 Will I go crazy?
 Will I have any friends left by Month 2?

-• Professional blogger – In addition to this blog and the virtually abandoned This Is Why I Love Minneapolis blog and my Romania and Moldova travel guide site, I have somehow convinced myself that I can start and maintain blogs about promoting Atheist Rights and an aggregator (with snarky comments) exposing the hypocrites, liars and dumbasses in politics.
+• Professional blogger – In addition to this blog and (now abandoned) This Is Why I Love Minneapolis blog and my Romania and Moldova travel guide site, I have somehow convinced myself that I can start and maintain blogs about promoting Atheist Rights and an aggregator (with snarky comments) exposing the hypocrites, liars and dumbasses in politics.
 Kind of like the Daily Show, but more timely and with fewer visits from starlets in flimsy dresses.
 I estimate that all of this will require about 156 hours of work per week and net me about $200-250 a month.
 So that’s a definite ‘maybe’.